Tracey Ullman: Early years

-Ullman began her television career in 1980 playing Lynda Bellingham's daughter in the British series Mackenzie.
+Ullman began her television career in 1980 playing Lynda Bellingham's daughter in the television series Mackenzie.
 "I really thought I was great when I did a quite serious soap opera for the BBC.
-I played a nice girl from St. John's Wood.
+I played a nice girl from St John's Wood.
 'Mummy, I think I'm pregnant.
 I don't know who's done it.'
 Then I would fall down a hill or something.
 'EEEEE!
 Oh, no, lost another baby.'
 It seemed all I ever did was have miscarriages—or make yogurt."

 Ullman appeared in Les Blair's avant-garde Four in a Million, an improvised play about club acts, at London's Royal Court Theatre.
 She won the London Critics Circle Theatre Award as Most Promising New Actress for her performance.

-In 1981, she was cast in the BBC Scotland sketch comedy programme A Kick Up the Eighties.
-This led to her being offered her own show.
-"My first reaction was you must be joking, as women are treated so shoddily in comedy.
+In 1981, she was cast in the BBC Scotland sketch comedy programme A Kick Up the Eighties, which in turn led to her being offered the sketch show Three of a Kind, co-starring comedians Lenny Henry and David Copperfield.
+Ullman said, "My first reaction was you must be joking, as women are treated so shoddily in comedy.
 Big busty barmaids and all those sort of clichés just bore me rigid."
-Eventually a deal was struck with the proviso being that she would get to choose the show's writers, have script approval, and choose the costumes.
-Three of a Kind, co-starring comedians Lenny Henry and David Copperfield debuted in 1981.
-This led to her winning her first BAFTA in 1984.
-She would soon go on to become a household name with the British media referring to her as "Our Trace".
+Eventually a deal was struck with a proviso that she would have script approval and could choose her own costumes.
+Three of a Kind premiered in July 1981, running for three series until 1983.
+Throughout the series, Ullman would also sing, performing comical spoofs of well-known artists of the era such as Toyah, Bananarama, Jennifer Warnes, and Dollar.
+Three of a Kind led to a brief but successful singing career in 1983, as well as her winning her first BAFTA (for "Best Light Entertainment Performance") in 1984.
+By this time, she had become a household name with the British media referring to her as "Our Trace".

 In 1985, she signed on to star in the ITV sitcom Girls on Top.
 She was cast as the promiscuous golddigger Candice Valentine.
-The show, co-starring Dawn French, Ruby Wax, and Jennifer Saunders continued after Ullman bowed out after the first series.
-Saunders also wrote the scripts.
+The show, co-starring Dawn French, Ruby Wax, and Jennifer Saunders, continued for a second series without Ullman who bowed out after the first.